Skip to content

 Soft pants weren’t the only pandemic markers.
 There were also high heels which fell by the wayside.
 Rather than suffer in uncomfortable shoes, women went for flatter options like Rothy’s and Birdies because the extra height wasn’t worth the discomfort.

 Whether you got comfy in sweats or you’ve swapped out your heels, the good news is that the fashion industry is on board with the relaxed aesthetic.
-Athlesiure is trending for spring and summer 2022, and there’s a new category of clothing called workleisure which gives you a professional silhouette in more comfortable fabrics.
+Athlesiure is an ongoing trend, and there’s a new category of clothing called workleisure which gives you a professional silhouette in more comfortable fabrics.
 Knitwear blazers and work trousers with yoga-pants-style stretch have become work-friendly staples.

 The idea behind this new rule is that your clothes must always support you.
 Once dressed, you shouldn’t think about your outfit anymore.
 If your feet hurt, or the shoulders on your blouse are too tight, it will distract you.
 Comfortable clothes allow you to be more present in your life.